xlab-uiuc/ctest4j/README.md

 ```

 ### Add CTest Runner to Your Project
-Include the following dependency in your `pom.xml`:
+Include the following dependency in your project build file:

-For JUnit4:
 #### Maven
 ```xml
 <dependency>